nest/nest-simulator/extras/userdoc/md/NodeCollections.md

 Consideration is given first and foremost to the Python level, since it is the primary user interface.

 ### Terminology
-- A `NodeCollection` is _contiguous_ if it represents a contiguous range of GIDs.
+- A `NodeCollection` is _contiguous_ if it represents a contiguous range of node IDs.
-- A `NodeCollection` is _homogeneous_ if all GIDs in the collection refer to nodes of the same type (same model ID).
+- A `NodeCollection` is _homogeneous_ if all node IDs in the collection refer to nodes of the same type (same model ID).
 - A `NodeCollection` is _primitive_ if it is contiguous and homogeneous.
 - A `NodeCollection` is _composite_ if it is not primitive.